Sending Centercode Feedback to External Systems via Webhook. Connect to Slack, issue trackers, custom endpoints, Salesforce, and more using Webhooks.

 Through Enhanced Integrations, Centercode offers functionality enabling Centercode to seamlessly send feedback data to your external systems through API integration.
-A common use-case for this type of integration, and one we’ll be exploring in this document, is sending user data or vetted feedback to Jira, Salesforce, or Slack.

 The principles included in this guide apply to triggering a Feedback or User Webhook Macro within Centercode to any API-capable endpoint.

 In this example, we're sending Centercode feedback data to your Slack workspace, but you're able to substitute other third party systems, such as Salesforce.
 This can be used as a means of issue escalation and reduces the risk of important issues falling through the cracks.

 If you’re looking for the ability to make bulk Centercode data available to systems like Tableau, Domo, or MS Power BI to take advantage of their reporting power, see our Data Packages article.

 - Enable Webhooks in your third-party system (ex: Slack)

 - Create a POST Webhook Macro in Centercode

 In order to configure both sides of this integration, you will need: